lispysnake/serpent/README.md

 A game framework from [Lispy Snake, Ltd.](https://lispysnake.com).
 This is not *exactly* an engine.

+**Note**: This is very much a work in progress and will continue to change daily.
+As such the document provides a rough roadmap and vision overview.

 ## Building

 We build serpent with the `ldc2` (LLVM-based) D compiler.
 To test the